roytang/blog/content/notes/2014/04/451732372073881601/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/451732372073881601/
+title: ''
 ---

-RT [@rands](https://twitter.com/rands/): The thing is, as a nerd, it's my joy to worry.
+The thing is, as a nerd, it's my joy to worry.
 I’m good at it.